Let’s ponder over the difficulties of being in opposition - MP cautions NPP

 Source: rainbowradioonline.com

-The Member of Parliament for Akyem Swedru in the Eastern Region, Kennedy Osei Nyarko has advised the New Patriotic Party to tread cautiously in their quest to break the 8-year cycle
+The Member of Parliament for Akyem Swedru in the Eastern Region Kennedy Osei Nyarko has advised the New Patriotic Party to tread cautiously in their quest to break the 8 years cycle

 The legislator and former Deputy Agric Minister said party supporters and leaders must look at the opportunities available to them either in government or being in opposition for 8 years.

-He stated in a post on his Facebook page that these scenarios should be something that must occupy the minds of party supporters and leaders.
+He stated in a post on the Facebook page that these scenarios should be something that must occupy the minds of party supporters and leaders.

 He added that the party supporters must be mindful of the difficulties the party might go through in opposition for 8 years and ponder over it.